 The Three-Tier System Hurts Mezcal Consumers and Small Producers

-Mezcal consumers will enjoy better selections and significant lower prices, if only direct shipment from producers and importers to consumers were allowed.
+Mezcal consumers will enjoy better selections and significant lower prices, only if direct shipment from producers and importers to consumers were to be allowed.

-With the exception of alcoholic beverages, small producers can sell directly to US consumers in almost every category of craft products I can think of.
+With the exception of alcoholic beverages, small producers can sell directly to US consumers in almost every category of craft product..
 Chocolate, stationery, hot sauce, jewelry ….
 Whatever I am shopping for, there are often plenty of options to choose from, thanks to the Internet.
 I can, and prefer to, buy directly from the source – at farmer’s markets, street stands, the maker’s website, or e-commerce platforms (e.g., eBay, Etsy).
 Placing an order online usually takes no more than a few minutes and easy clicks on my keyboard.

 My money goes directly to the maker, as it should, after deducting incidentals such as tax, shipping charges, and commissions charged by platforms like eBay.

 Under the three-tier system, it is illegal for Erstwhile – and any producers / importers of wines & spirits for that matter – to sell directly to individual consumers who want our mezcals.
 Instead, we are required to go through more than one middleman, by law.
-Each tier marks up the price to remain profitable, and consumers ultimately foot the bill.
+Each tier — including Erstwhile Mezcal the importer — marks up the price to remain profitable, and consumers ultimately foot the bill.

 You Could Save A Lot, If Not for the Three-Tier System